darklinkpower/PlayniteExtensionsCollection/README.md

 Please open a [new Issue](https://github.com/darklinkpower/PlayniteScriptExtensions/issues) to report issues or request features.

-Please also be aware that I don't visite the Playnite forums frequenty so if you need help or have a question, I'm more easily found in the [Playnite Discord server](https://discord.gg/BrtABqe "Playnite Discord server")
+Please also be aware that I don't visit the Playnite forums frequently so if you need help or have a question, I'm more easily found in the [Playnite Discord server](https://discord.gg/BrtABqe "Playnite Discord server")

 ## Download and installation